simontran10/rapids/README.md

 # rapids

-a loginless file sharing web app with basic concurrency
+a loginless file sharing web app with basic concurrency modeled by the map abstract data type.

 ## Installation